John Ashley (bandit): Death

 Ashley returned to Florida and spent several months with his gang planning their revenge.
 He apparently developed a plot to kill Sheriff Baker at the Jacksonville courthouse following his election in November.

 On November 1, 1924, Baker received a tip from an anonymous source, believed to be a gang member's girlfriend (or a disgruntled brother-in-law), that Ashley would be travelling up the coast on the Dixie Highway to rob a bank in Jacksonville.
-That same day, Baker arranged an ambush at the bridge over the St. Sebastian River, at Roseland, blocking the road with a chain with a red lantern across the bridge.
+That same day, Baker arranged an ambush at the bridge over the St. Sebastian River in Roseland, blocking the road with a chain with a red lantern across the bridge.
 As the bridge was out of his jurisdiction, the actual operation was overseen by the sheriff of St. Lucie County, J.R.
 Merritt, along with three of Baker's deputies.
 An hour after the ambush was laid, Ashley's black touring car was spotted.
 Once it stopped at the bridge, the deputies approached the car from behind and ordered the gang out of the vehicle.
 According to the official story, the deputies searched the car and found several guns while Ashley, Ray Lynn, Hanford Mobley, and Clarence Middleton were lined up outside the car.
 John Ashley then pulled out a concealed weapon, causing the deputies to open fire.
 Ashley and his three partners were killed in the shootout.

 There are two alternate versions, however.
 The first, according to two men who witnessed their arrest, claim they had also been stopped on the bridge and saw the officers approach Ashley's car behind them.
 When police directed them to leave the scene, both men insisted that Ashley and the others were handcuffed.
 There were marks that could have been made by handcuffs, however police claimed the marks were the result of the coroner examining the bodies.
 This explanation was accepted by a coroner's jury.
 A third theory, one thought to be closer to the truth, was offered in the 1996 book Florida's Ashley Gang by historian Ada Coats Williams: an unidentified deputy claimed that, while in handcuffs, Ashley made a sudden move forward and dropped his hands, causing officers to fire.
 He had told Williams this during the 1950s on the promise that she not reveal this information until all the deputies had died.
 At the time of Ashley's death, however, it was widely believed among poor "crackers" that he had been executed by the police as a form of frontier justice.